 Keep in mind that when you are looking for old books to craft with, you must be respectful.
 A book that is falling apart or missing pages is always a good option for crafting, but the line doesn’t have to be drawn there.
 Below you will find a few great ways to upcycle old books, all of which are eco-friendly and will leave you with a clear conscience at the same time!

-4) Planters for Succulents.
-Dive into your creative side by turning an old book into a planter for succulent.
+Dive into your creative side by turning an old book into a planter for succulents.
 Similar to the steps for making an organizer out of a book, all you have to do is hollow out a thick hardcover novel, line it, and plant some colorful little plants.

-6) Vase.
 If you are feeling REALLY ambitious, you can use old books to make a ‘vase’.
-While this won’t be the type of vase that can actually hold flowers, it the ages and illustrated pages will look great on display if you cut them into the shape of a vase and connect them all so they fan out in a 3D form.
+While this won’t be the type of vase that can actually hold flowers, the aged and illustrated pages will look great on display if you cut them into the shape of a vase and connect them all so they fan out in a 3D form.

 Books are a wonderful tool to use for many home projects, and they are something that most people have lying around!
 So if you are looking for a sustainable, eco-friendly project and also have a problem with overcrowded bookshelves, you’re in luck.